-President Dr. Daniel Weeks
+Dr. Daniel Weeks

-Chair of the Board Mr. John V. Turner (Manager, Government Relations of
+Mr. John V. Turner (Manager, Government Relations of Spectra Energy)

-Spectra Energy)

 The University of Northern British Columbia (UNBC) is a research university with a special focus on the social, economic and environmental issues faced by communities in northern British Columbia.
 The majority of students attend classes at the main campus in Prince George.
 UNBC also has regional campuses in Terrace, Prince Rupert, Fort St. John and Quesnel, a Wilp Wilxo'oskwhl Nisga'a affiliate campus in Gitwinksinlkw, as well as classes and research stations situated in communities throughout northern British Columbia.